josephsmithberger/XogotDocs/Documentation.docc/Manual/platform/ios/ios_plugin.md

 ## Loading and using an existing plugin

-An iOS plugin requires a .gdip configuration file, a binary file which can be either .a static library or .xcframework containing .a static libraries, and possibly other dependencies.
+An iOS plugin requires a `.gdip` configuration file, a binary file which can be either `.a` static library or `.xcframework` containing `.a` static libraries, and possibly other dependencies.
 To use it, you need to:

-1. Copy the plugin's files to your Godot project's res://ios/plugins directory.
-You can also group files in a sub-directory, like res://ios/plugins/my_plugin.
+1. Copy the plugin's files to your Godot project's `res://ios/plugins` directory.
+You can also group files in a sub-directory, like `res://ios/plugins/my_plugin`.

-1. The Godot editor automatically detects and imports .gdip files inside res://ios/plugins and its subdirectories.
+1. The Godot editor automatically detects and imports `.gdip` files inside `res://ios/plugins` and its subdirectories.

 1. You can find and activate detected plugins by going to Project -> Export... -> iOS and in the Options tab, scrolling to the Plugins section.

 @Image(source: "ios_export_preset_plugins_section.png")

-When a plugin is active, you can access it in your code using Engine.get_singleton():
+When a plugin is active, you can access it in your code using `Engine.get_singleton()`:

 ```
 if Engine.has_singleton("MyPlugin"):